 Flexibility and adaptability

-The inherent focus of Agile is to better respond to change, an inevitable factor of projects, making them much more flexible and adaptable than traditional Waterfall methods.
-This quality gives teams more freedom to be experimental, producing out-of-the-box ideas that can be ground-breaking for both the team and the client.
+The inherent focus of Agile is to effectively respond to change, an inevitable factor in projects.
+As a result, Agile methodologies are much more flexible and adaptable than traditional Waterfall methods.
+This quality gives teams the freedom to experiment, and produce out-of-the-box ideas that can be a game-changer.

 Predictable schedules and outcomes

-Through shorter and more focused cycles, Agile projects can have more predictable schedules and outcomes.
+Through shorter and more focused cycles, Agile projects have more predictable schedules and outcomes.
 Project cycles, sometimes referred to as sprints, usually run for a period less than 30 days.
-Rather than planning for long-term projects and running the risk of not having a complete product to account for anything in the end, the iterative focus of Agile makes sure that there is always value delivered no matter how big or small.
+Rather than project managers running the risk of not having a complete product, and therefore any value, the iterative focus of Agile makes sure that there is always value delivered.

 Higher chance of client satisfaction

-Short project cycles mean more opportunities for client input before each iteration of the project.
-Rather than having to wait until the end of a big project, Agile emphasizes the importance of getting client feedback throughout the entire project lifecycle so make sure the clients needs and demands are being met.
-There’s no use of presenting a completed product if it doesn’t end up solving the problem the client wants solved.
+Short project cycles mean increased opportunities for client input through the iteration of the project.
+Agile emphasises the importance of asking for client feedback throughout the entire project lifecycle.
+This ensures you are meeting the clients needs and demands.
+There’s no use presenting a completed product that doesn’t solve the problem the client wants solved.

 Empowering teams and teamwork

-With a core principle being self-organisation of teams, Agile projects focus more on working with your team’s strengths rather than simply following a structure for structure’s sake.
-By giving teams more autonomy and responsibility over the project, they are more likely to be more invested and dedicated to the success of the project than in cases where they are simply ticking boxes on tasks.
+A core principle of Agile is teams are self-organised.
+As a result, projects focus more on working with your team’s strengths rather than simply following a structure for structure’s sake.
+When teams have autonomy and responsibility over their projects, they are more likely to be more invested and dedicated to the success of the project.

 Lower risk

-By focusing on team strengths, having more client feedback and being more adaptable to change, Agile projects are able to quickly address issues, grow and refocus leading to lower overall chances for project failure.
+By focusing on team strengths, implementing client feedback regularly, and adapting to change, Agile projects are able to quickly address issues, grow, and refocus.
+This leads to lower chances for project failure.

 Agile methodology limitations